JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 ```
 {initial-collapse-state="collapsed" collapsible="true"  collapsed-title="directoryProvider = tasks.register<DownloadRemoteFiles>"}

+Learn more about customizing access to resources in [Access and usage](compose-multiplatform-resources-usage.md#customizing-accessor-class-generation).

 ### Custom web resource paths

 You can specify paths and URLs for your web resources using the `configureWebResources()` function: